 Unfamiliar with the term?
 Does New Year's Eve sound more familiar? ;-) In Anguilla, New Year's Eve is Old Year's Night.
 We celebrate saying good-bye to the old year!
 You can read more about New Year's Eve in Anguilla (aka Old Years Night) here.

 Many of the hotels have their own events going on.
 Stay tuned for a full listing of Old Year's Night/New Year's Eve events.

-The Pumphouse and Elvis' are always good for bringing in the New Year, or in Anguilla's case, bidding farewell to the old.
+Sandy Ground's Elvis' and The Pumphouse are always good for bringing in the New Year, or in Anguilla's case, bidding farewell to the old.